Risk Factors for Lung Cancer

 Screening and Diagnosis

 Think you’ve been exposed to a toxic substance over time that may have caused you to develop lung cancer?
-Even if you’re unsure, it is vital to get to the doctor for a screening as soon as possible.
+Even if you’re unsure, it is vital to get to contact a doctor for a screening as soon as possible.
 The earlier any kind of illness is detected, whether it be lung cancer or something else, the easier it is to diagnose and treat.

 A medical screening is what a doctor might recommend if the patient is concerned about illness when there are little to no symptoms.
 Screening is essential for catching and treating the development of disease early enough in those patients who are at high-risk for developing lung cancer.